lucyrubin/plang-snake/README.md

 ```

 ### Elm Version
-In elm, random is a bit more complicated, and our approach technically isn’t random since we are using a seed.
-Using a seed basically gives a set list of random values that we pull from rather than generating something completely new.
+In elm, random is a bit more complicated.
+As a purely functional language, given the same input, it can only have one output.
+If we want random results, our outputs would not be the same for the same inputs.
+To make random "pure", our approach to random is "pseudo-random" since we are using a seed.
+Using a seed basically gives a predefined "random" value.
+Using Random.step, we would get a new "random" seed, to generate a new "random" value.

+"random" is in quotes because for the same seed, the value returned will always be the same and the new "random" seed generated is also the same.
+This means that everytime you play the game, the apple will always follow the same path.

 ```
 (newRandomX, nextSeedX) = if collidedWithApple model then